niemasd/TreeCluster/README.md

 # TreeCluster
 TreeCluster is a tool that, given a tree *T* (Newick format) and a distance threshold *t*, finds the minimum number of clusters of the leaves of *T* such that some user-specified constraint is met in each cluster.
-The user can also specify a branch support threshold *s* such that no pair of leaves in any cluster can be connected by branches with support below *s*.
+The user can also specify a branch support threshold *s* such that no pair of leaves in any cluster can be connected by branches with support less than or equal to *s*.
 Note that all leaves given a cluster of -1 are singletons, meaning they did not cluster with any other leaves (i.e., each leaf with a cluster of -1 is in its own cluster).

 TreeCluster was motivated by [Cluster Picker](https://github.com/emmahodcroft/cluster-picker-and-cluster-matcher).